mjjstockman/hull-college/README.md

 ## Introduction

-This is a website for potential students to find basic information about Hull College in East Yorkshire, England.
+This is a fictional website (for educationalpurposes) for potential students to find basic information about Hull College in East Yorkshire, England.

 ## UX Design